No one thinks they purposely lie to themselves.

-Anyone who lies to themselves often will likely never know it, let alone admit it.
+Anyone who lies to themselves will likely never know it, let alone admit it.

-If you lie to yourself, you are without a doubt lying to others as well.
+If you lie to yourself, you are, without a doubt lying to others as well.
 Start with a mistruth, and everything becomes skewed.

-What I am talking about here are perpetual lies that become so ingrained, that they actually affect your life negatively and get you into trouble not only with other people but most importantly with yourself.
+What I am talking about here are perpetual lies that become so ingrained that they affect your life negatively and get you into trouble not only with other people but, most importantly, with yourself.

-This builds and builds as you unconsciously start believing the stories you tell yourself, they go unchallenged and it is simply easier and more comfortable to tell yourself… another little lie.
+This builds and builds as you unconsciously start believing the stories you tell yourself.
+They go unchallenged, and it is simply more natural and more comfortable to carry on.

-Facing the truth about yourself is seriously hard work and can be very uncomfortable, but if you desire to be a better person and yearn for more fulfilling relationships you have to first, start making an honest connection with yourself.
+Facing the truth about yourself is tough work and can be very uncomfortable.
+Still, if you desire to be a better person and yearn for more fulfilling relationships, catching yourself lying will stop the cycle and allow more connection with your true self.

-Here are 8 key factors that will help you to identify if you are a perpetual lier to yourself with strategies to help you break this soul-destroying habit.
+Here are eight key factors that will help you to break this soul-destroying habit.

 1) You Use Substances to Numb Your Feelings

-Substance abuse is a real indicator that you are hiding from something, in denial or trying to escape.
+Substance abuse is a real indicator that you hide from something, in denial or trying to escape.

 Anything can be addictive.
-I’m not talking about just alcohol or drugs, it could be an obsession with social media, gaming, your kids, your pets, shopping and spending money you don’t have or anything else that ‘allows’ you to not connect with yourself.
+I’m not talking about just alcohol or drugs; it could be an obsession with social media, gaming, obsessive fussing over your kids, your pets, shopping and spending money you don’t have or anything else that ‘allows’ you to disconnect from the truth.

 2) You Run Away From Uncomfortable Situations

-When things get too ‘real’, like when people question you or express their disappointment in you in any way, you easily flip out and may even cut people off.
+When things get too ‘real,’ like when people question you or express their disappointment in you in any way, you quickly zone out and may even cut people off.

-You either have a tendency to go in and out of relationships or you may be a loner.
+You tend to go in and out of relationships, or you may be a loner.

 3) You are a People Pleaser

-This is a problem when your primary goal in all serious and casual relationships is to be liked by other people no matter what.
-This is dangerous because it means you are seeking approval from outside of yourself and it takes your attention away from establishing what you really want or like in your life.
+People-pleasing is a problem when your primary goal in all relationships is to be liked by other people no matter what.
+This is dangerous because it means you seek approval from outside of yourself, and it takes your attention away from establishing what you need in life.
 Since you are not grounded in yourself, it leaves you vulnerable to being used and abused.

-People can walk all over you and you will go into a rage easily and unexpectedly.
-The rage comes from not being yourself and having to work overtime to keep up a persona you can’t possibly maintain long term.
+You will – at times – go into a rage unexpectedly.
+This instability comes from not being yourself and working overtime to keep up a persona you can’t possibly maintain long term.
 All that frustration that is often buried must come to the surface, and when it does, it will be explosive or destructive to you yourself.

 4) Your Life is Busy and Even Chaotic

-You will feel very drained and even exhausted more often than not because your emotions swing wildly between extremes of feeling great to feeling completely lost.
+Lying to yourself will leave you feeling drained and even exhausted.
+Your emotions may swing wildly between extremes of feeling great to feeling lost.

 You will also find it extremely difficult to sit quietly with your thoughts.
-Meditating is impossible.
+Meditating will seem impossible.

-Connecting deeply within yourself will feel very uncomfortable yet that is the very thing you actually need to bring calm into your life.
+Connecting deeply within yourself will feel very uncomfortable, yet that is the very thing you need to bring calm into your life.

 5) You Hurt the People Closest to You

-You make a commitment then, either cancel last minute or just don’t show up.
+You make a commitment then, either cancel at the last minute or don’t show up.
 You disappoint the people closest to you and hurt the people who love you.
-When they express themselves to you, you don’t understand them at all and wonder what the hell they are talking about.
-You don’t see how your behaviour impacts others.
+When they express themselves to you, you don’t understand them and wonder what they are talking about.
+You won’t accept how your behaviour impacts others.

 6) You Over Extend Yourself

-When you are lying to yourself, you will have exaggerated expectations of what you can do because quite simply you don’t know yourself well enough to be able to back what you say or commit to something.
+When you are lying to yourself, you will have exaggerated expectations of what you can do because, quite simply, you don’t know yourself well enough to be able to back what you say or commit to something.
 You have unrealistic expectations of others and yourself.

 7) Your Relationships are Shallow